Defeating Our Human Nature (Part 1. Fruit Of The Spirit vs. Works Of The Flesh)

 This article sets the tone for a series that is based on the Galatians text above.
-In a separate series we have already examined the fruit of the Spirit and its nine facets.
+In a separate series, we have already examined the fruit of the Spirit and its nine facets.
 We spoke of how God shines His Spirit down on us and that we have a choice to move and operate in that Spirit or to move in our own fleshly strength and lust.
 When we receive His direction with a proper heart and do not hinder it, this empowers us to know things others do not know and to do things that others cannot do.
 Love shines forth from us when we move with the Spirit.
 Like a prism breaks up light into the colors of a rainbow, love manifests itself in other forms such as joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and temperance.

 Now we will examine what happens when a person tries to live his life without God directing his life and path.
-All the works of the flesh are familiar to every person, whether or not that person himself has perfected any one particular sin in the practice of their own fleshly lust.
+All the works of the flesh are familiar to every person, whether or not that person himself has "perfected" any one particular sin in the practice of their own fleshly lust.

 As a newborn baby, we are born into this world with an inherited trait that will remain with us all our lives.
 That trait is sin.
-This young one depicted in the painting above wouldn't even be able to "goo-goo" at this point in his life but this baby has sin living in the human flesh that encases his soul and spirit.
+This young one depicted in the illustration above wouldn't even be able to "goo-goo" at this point in his life but this baby has sin living in the human flesh that encases his soul and spirit.
 The first man that was named Adam, decided not to obey the voice of God in the Garden of Eden and he ate the fruit.
 The moment he decided and then committed that act, the man had sin in him.
 Because nothing sinless can come out of sinning man, all of Adam's children were born with the same sin trait as their dad.
 This trait is passed on in the blood and there is no way to get that out of the blood.
 Human beings are composed of body, soul and spirit, according to the Bible.
 We are all born with the inherited trait of sin in our flesh but sin also influences our soul; which is comprised of our mind, our will, our emotions; and also influences our heart (the seat of motivation).

 "Therefore just as through one man [Adam] sin entered the world, and death through sin, and thus death spread to all men, because all had sinned."
 (Romans 5:12)